Scofield62/nginxphp/readme.md

 > Put the sourcecode into the source directory, even if the container has been started ;)

+# Installing extensions

+## How to install mongodb

+* Comment out the mongo part in Dockerfiles
+* put /docker/composer folder to composer container and run the related sh script (see example in docker-compose file)

 # How to Use devnginxphp with PhpStorm as remote debugger

 ## Docker part